Aquatic-gg/Comet-Public/README.md

 - More informative formatting errors
 - Cross-file macros
 - Local/global emitter movement options
-- Fully fledged variables system with triggers such as on_emitter_spawn, on_emitter_tick, on_particle_spawn, etc
-- Actions system which can be triggered by events (kill particle, kill emitter, change variable, etc)
 - Removal of teleportation packet usage (allow for smooth movement in versions before teleportation duration (like 1.19.4))
 - Support for vanilla particle spawning
 - Javascript optimization with caching (massive CPU-usage optimization)